rana-093/Light-OJ-Solutions/README.md

-Here is the collection of problems that i solved from www.lightoj.com
+Here is the solution of problems that i solved from www.lightoj.com